algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 *Movements and controls of the raccoon in `raccoon_paddle_ctrl.v`*

-### 3.5 Game background.
+### 3.5 Game background

 We are unable to obtain the background for our game in time for implementation.

-### 3.6 Game mechanics.
+### 3.6 Game mechanics

-#### A. Winning and loosing mechanics.
+#### A. Winning and loosing mechanics

 ![winning/loosing schema](/documents/images/technical/winning_loosing_schema.png)
 *A schema of how we can win or loose in the game*

-#### B. Starting and finishing zone.
+#### B. Starting and finishing zone

-The starting zone is where the raccoon will appear and begin crossing the road.
+The starting zone is where the raccoon will appear and start crossing the road.

-The finishing zone represents the raccoon's objective, where he must enter the bins to earn points.
+The finishing zone represents the raccoon's objective, where he must enter the trash cans to earn points.

 To determine if the raccoon is in the finishing zone, we first need to identify its boundaries.